 Select monitors that you are comfortable to move around in.
 They all come with different features that protect them from damage.
 Universal fit earbud monitors are usually comfortable for most people, but you will need to look out for those features that best suit you.

 Cost price ranges vary from a high end system to affordable in ear systems at the other end.
 Some of the best iems are priced highly while others are very cheap or at least fairly inexpensive.
-Buy what best suits your pocket but do not compromise price with the quality, although there are affordable custom in ear monitors out there.
+Buy what best suits your pocket but do not compromise price with the quality, although there are affordable custom in ear monitors out there for small ears or bigger ears.
 Generally speaking, a wireless personal monitor system will be more expensive than a wired system.
-However you can get cheap in ear monitors under $200 if you search around.
+However you can get cheap in ear monitors under $200 if you look around.
 Read all the user reviews on all the wireless systems in the market before you make your decision.

 If you enjoy this article, you may wish to check out my Recommend Gear page

-Black Friday and Cyber Monday Deals on iems 2020
+Black Friday and Cyber Monday Deals for 2021

 Click here to check out the latest deals for Black Friday and Cyber Monday weekend